On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Methodology

-We focus on two SotA post-training \textit{pruning methods}, Wanda \citep{sun2024a} and SparseGPT \citep{frantar2023sparsegpt}.
-Unless stated otherwise, we prune for 50\% unstructured sparsity to impose fewer restrictions while keeping all other hyperparameters as in the original paper.
+We focus on two post-training \textit{pruning methods}, Wanda \citep{sun2024a} and SparseGPT \citep{frantar2023sparsegpt}, and prune for 50\% unstructured sparsity, a common setting for LLMs to better observe performance differences while maintaining practical usability~\citep{jaiswal2024compressing}.
+We keep all other hyperparameters as in the original paper.

-\textbf{Evaluation Downstream Tasks} We compare the performance of the pruned models calibrated on different languages using the \textit{perplexity} on a subset of the mC4 validation set, and a selection of downstream tasks in different target languages: MMLU~\citep{hendrycks2021measuring}, MKQA~\citep{longpre2020mkqa}, and Belebele~\citep{bandarkar2023belebele}.
-To better isolate the impact of the calibration language, we also chose mARC and mHellaSwag~\citep{lai2023okapi} to compare with their original versions, ARC~\citep{clark2018think} and HellaSwag~\citep{zellers2019hellaswag} in English for their low sensitivity to the choice of calibration samples \citep{williams2023doescalibration}.
+\textbf{Evaluation Downstream Tasks} We compare the performance of pruned models calibrated on different languages using \textit{perplexity, SNR} and \textit{pruning error} on a subset of the mC4 validation set, and a selection of downstream tasks in different target languages: MKQA~\citep{longpre2020mkqa}, and Belebele~\citep{bandarkar2023belebele}.
+Additionally, we evaluate on the multilingual mARC, mMMLU and mHellaSwag~\citep{lai2023okapi} datasets as well as their original versions, ARC~\citep{clark2018think}, MMLU~\citep{hendrycks2021measuring} and HellaSwag~\citep{zellers2019hellaswag} in English, due to their lower sensitivity to the choice of calibration samples \citep{williams2023doescalibration}.
 These tasks primarily assess commonsense reasoning, reading comprehension, and question answering using multiple choice questions.
-We present further details of each task in Appendix \ref{app:dataset_summary}.
-Unless stated otherwise, we evaluate in a zero-shot setting.
+We evaluate in a zero-shot setting.
+Further details of each task are presented in Appendix \ref{app:dataset_summary}.

-\textbf{Implementation Details} We adopt the code from~\citet{sun2024a} for implementing model pruning.
-We use EleutherAI Evaluation Harness~\citep{eval-harness} for a robust and reproducible evaluation.
-We use Huggingface~\citep{wolf-etal-2020-transformers} for loading datasets and models.
-All experiments are conducted with at most two NVIDIA A100 GPUs.
+\textbf{Uncertainty Estimation} To estimate uncertainty, we apply non-parametric bootstrapping to compute 95\% confidence intervals~\citep{Efron1993,berg-kirkpatrick-etal-2012-empirical}.
+For each evaluation configuration, we draw 10,000 bootstrap samples by resampling prediction outcomes with replacement from all test samples across five pruning runs.
+Each sample includes at least 1,000 instances or 5\% of the total, ensuring sufficient variability.
+This approach captures empirical uncertainty without assuming any particular distributional form.